zoisite-rb/zoisite-rb/guides/source/testing.md

 logic.
 You can test this logic using the assertions and fixtures that we've explored in the sections above.

-Rails model tests are stored under the `test/models` directory.
-Rails provides a generator to create a model test skeleton for you.
+Zoisite model tests are stored under the `test/models` directory.
+Zoisite provides a generator to create a model test skeleton for you.

 ```bash